FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `:n_hist_regimes`: Number of regimes in the history
 - `:n_fcast_regimes`: Number of regimes in the forecast horizon (including the conditional forecast)
 - `:n_cond_regimes`: Number of regimes in the conditional forecast
+- `:n_rule_periods`: Number of regimes when using a temporary alternative policy

 Finally, to run a full-distribution forecast with regime-switching using `forecast_one` or `usual_model_forecast`, it is necessary to manually